RealPolitiX/UED-tseries/README.md

 2. Extraction of time series data

 (1) ROITraceAnalyze

 (2) ROIDecayAnalyze

-3. Visualiz of 2D static and time series data__
+3. Visualiz of 2D static and time series data

-(1) ROIAnnotate -- 2D diffraction image with rectangular annotation of selected ROIs (regions of interest) 3.2 SeriesPlot -- 2D grid plot of diffraction images (only need to select the row and column numbers) 3.3 ROITracePlot -- Plot of spatially-aggregated time-series incl. normalization__ 3.4 ROIDecayPlot -- Plot of signal decay curves for integrated ROIs__
+(1) ROIAnnotate -- 2D diffraction image with rectangular annotation of selected ROIs (regions of interest)

+(2) SeriesPlot -- 2D grid plot of diffraction images (only need to select the row and column numbers)

+(3) ROITracePlot -- Plot of spatially-aggregated time-series incl. normalization

+(4) ROIDecayPlot -- Plot of signal decay curves for integrated ROIs